jim-ec/fractals/README.md

 ## Build

 The console-fractals project is platform independant, but the vulkan project depends windows, currently.
-Just run the top-level `CmakeLists.txt` file.
+Just run the top-level `CMakeLists.txt` file.

 Tip: `cmake --build . ` builds the cmake project without explicitly using the build system.